ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-block-widget.md

 ## Creating a button

-It is time to allow editor users insert the widget into the content.
+It is time to allow editor users to insert the widget into the content.
 The best way to do that is through a UI button in the toolbar.
 You can quickly create one using the {@link module:ui/button/buttonview~ButtonView `ButtonView`} class brought by the {@link framework/guides/architecture/ui-library UI framework} of CKEditor 5.

 The button should execute the [command](#creating-a-command) when clicked and become inactive if the widget cannot be inserted in some particular position of the selection ([as defined in the schema](#defining-the-schema)).